Quirk SUEP: Acknowledgements

 \section{Acknowledgements}

-The work of DC was supported in part by Discovery Grants from the Natural Sciences and Engineering Research Council of Canada (NSERC), the Canada Research Chair program, the Alfred P. Sloan Foundation, the Ontario Early Researcher Award, and the University of Toronto McLean Award.
-MFC, SH, GK, LM, and MS acknowledge support by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy – EXC2121 “Quantum Universe” – 390833306 as well as by the Bundesministerium für Bildung und Forschung under project 05H24GUA.
-SH thanks the Helmholtz Association for the support through the EBP initiative.
-The work of DS was supported by DOE grant DE-SC0010008.
+The work of D.C. was supported in part by Discovery Grants from the Natural Sciences and Engineering Research Council of Canada (NSERC), the Canada Research Chair program, the Alfred P. Sloan Foundation, the Ontario Early Researcher Award, and the University of Toronto McLean Award.
+M.F.C., S.H., G.K., L.M., and M.S. acknowledge support by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy – EXC2121 “Quantum Universe” – 390833306 as well as by the Bundesministerium für Bildung und Forschung under Project No. 05H24GUA.
+S.H. thanks the Helmholtz Association for the support through the EBP initiative.
+The work of D.S. was supported by DOE Grant No. DE-SC0010008.
+This work has benefited from computing services provided by the German National Analysis Facility (NAF).